 Once every two hours, the water should be circulated to keep the pond healthy.
 The pump also has to be powerful enough to handle the whole size and work necessary for your pond.
 For instance, assuming that the Pond is 100 Gallons in size and the Pump has to be capable of a minimum of 50 GPH.

-A decent rule of thumb is to pick a pump that has a higher pressure rating than the minimum needed, as to also not to deteriorate the pump by using it to its max and leaving space for upgrading your pond later on.
+A decent rule of thumb is to pick a pump that has a higher pressure rating than the minimum needed, so as to also not to deteriorate the pump by using it to its max and leaving space for upgrading your pond later on.

 Our best recommendation would be WaterRebirth High Flow Submersible Water Pump.
 It is ultra-quiet and energy-efficient.
 It offers protection against high heat and also can be found on different GPH power (from 1700 GPH to 9800GPH).
 You are sure to find the right model for your pond size.

-Best Pond Liner for Koi, Ducks and Turtles Ponds
+Best Pond Liner for Koi, Ducks, and Turtles Ponds

 There are several factors to consider when choosing the liner to use for your new garden pond.
 These include your budget, the sort of liner that works best in your garden, and the type of liner that is the easiest to install.

 Despite the availability of several low-cost materials, we strongly recommend that you invest in a high-quality liner with adequate thickness and quality.
 Your pond will be less likely to be punctured or torn as a result.
-Our recommendation is: Firestone EPDM Rubber Pond Liner
+Our recommendation is: Firestone EPDM Rubber Pond Liner.

-Pond liners are pre-made and the amount of time spent on planning is greatly reduced.
-Installing is usually a lot simpler and there’s less room for error.
+Pond liners are pre-made, and the amount of time spent on planning is greatly reduced.
+Installing is usually a lot simpler, and there’s less room for error.
 However, they’re usually more expensive and come at a higher cost.